UXDivers/Grial-UI-Kit-Support/all.md

 			GrialKit.Init(new ThemeColors(), "MyApp.iOS.GrialLicense");
 			...
 ~~~
 The ```Init``` method will verify that:

 - **Android** your app name and package name match those defined in the license.
 - **iOS** your app name and boundle identifier match those defined in the license.

+**Important:** if your Application is localized the license check also verifies the
+localized names you define in Grial Admin, see [localization section](/i18n-page.html).

 If any of those does not match, the license verfication will fail saying which one.
 See [License Verification](#grial-license-verification) for a detailed explanation.